treehouses/treehouses.github.io/README.md

 ### cli

-We have created our own suite of commands to be used in the Raspberry Pi terminal, which can be found in [treehouses/cli](https://www.npmjs.com/package/@treehouses/cli)
+We have created our suite of commands to be used in the Raspberry Pi terminal, which can be found in [treehouses/cli](https://www.npmjs.com/package/@treehouses/cli)

 ```
 npm i @treehouses/cli